Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 Use in Pediatric Patients

-PROMETHAZINE HCl SUPPOSITORIES ARE CONTRAINDICATED FOR THE USE IN PEDIATRIC PATIENTS LESS THAN TWO YEARS OF AGE.
+PROMETHAZINE HYDROCHLORIDE SUPPOSITORIES ARE CONTRAINDICATED FOR USE IN PEDIATRIC PATIENTS LESS THAN TWO YEARS OF AGE.

-Excessively large dosages of antihistamines, including Promethazine HCl Suppositories, in pediatric patients may cause sudden death (see OVERDOSAGE).
-Hallucinations and convulsions have occurred with therapeutic doses and overdoses of promethazine HCl in pediatric patients.
-In pediatric patients who are acutely ill associated with dehydration, there is an increased susceptibility to dystonias with the use of promethazine HCl.
+Excessively large dosages of antihistamines, including promethazine hydrochloride suppositories, in pediatric patients may cause sudden death (see OVERDOSAGE).
+Hallucinations and convulsions have occurred with therapeutic doses and overdoses of promethazine hydrochloride in pediatric patients.
+In pediatric patients who are acutely ill associated with dehydration, there is an increased susceptibility to dystonias with the use of promethazine hydrochloride.

 Information for Patients